Characters of the Marvel Cinematic Universe: M–Z: Kaplan family

 William Kaplan's family plays an important role in his life.
 Jeff (portrayed by Paul Adelstein) and Rebecca Kaplan (portrayed by Maria Dizzia) are William's parents.

-As of 2025, the characters have appeared in one project: the Disney+ series Agatha All Along.
+As of 2026, the characters have appeared in one project: the Disney+ series Agatha All Along.

 Pietro Maximoff

-Pietro Maximoff (portrayed by Aaron Taylor-Johnson and by Gabriel Gurevich as a child) is Wanda Maximoff's twin brother.
+Pietro Maximoff (portrayed by Aaron Taylor-Johnson as an adult and Gabriel Gurevich as a child) is Wanda Maximoff's twin brother.
 They are introduced as Hydra assets, both acquiring superhuman powers after volunteering to be experimented upon by the Mind Stone, with Pietro gaining superhuman speed.
 Harboring a lifelong hatred for American arms manufacturer Tony Stark, whose bombs killed their parents, they side with Ultron against the Avengers before later switching sides.
 In the final conflict with Ultron, Pietro dies a hero's death, saving the lives of Clint Barton and a Sokovian boy.
 In 2023, the witch Agatha Harkness forces Westview resident Ralph Bohner (portrayed by Evan Peters) to impersonate Pietro to get close to Wanda within her created alternate reality.

 The character's reception has been lukewarm with complaints that the character or his power was not developed enough compared to the comic book version or 20th Century Fox's X-Men film series version.

-As of 2025, the character has appeared in three projects: the films Captain America: The Winter Soldier (2014) (mid-credits cameo) and Avengers: Age of Ultron (2015); and the Disney+ series WandaVision.
+As of 2026, the character has appeared in three projects: the films Captain America: The Winter Soldier (2014) (mid-credits cameo) and Avengers: Age of Ultron (2015); and the Disney+ series WandaVision.

 Tommy Maximoff

 Thomas "Tommy" Maximoff (portrayed by Gavin Borders as a five-year old and Jett Klyne as a ten-year old) is the son of Wanda Maximoff and Vision, and the older twin brother of Billy Maximoff.
 He was created by Wanda using chaos magic within the Westview anomaly in Westview, New Jersey, a reality modeled after a fictional sitcom inspired by those Wanda watched as a child whose residents are mind-controlled by Wanda.
 After Wanda "gives birth" to Tommy, he ages rapidly to five and ten years old, acquiring supernatural abilities: Tommy gains superhuman speed like his uncle "Pietro Maximoff" (in reality, Ralph Bohner in disguise).
 Following a battle between Wanda and the witch Agatha Harkness, Wanda dissolves the Westview anomaly, erasing the imaginary existence of Tommy.
 While traveling the Witches' Road, Agatha helps a reincarnated Billy connect with Tommy's soul and place it in the body of a teenager who had drowned during a botched prank.

-As of 2025, the character has appeared in one project: the Disney+ series WandaVision.
+As of 2026, the character has appeared in two projects: the Disney+ series WandaVision and Agatha All Along.
 He will return as Thomas Shepherd (portrayed by Ruaridh Mollica) in the upcoming Disney+ series VisionQuest (2026).
 An alternate universe variant of Tommy appeared in one project: the film Doctor Strange in the Multiverse of Madness.